IQ Glass UK - Specialist Glaziers

 Interior Design Recommendations

 The layout of a barn conversion is more than often open plan which includes living areas, kitchen and dining spaces which creates a beautiful light-filled area whilst keeping in line with the original layout.
 Kitchens are not just for cooking anymore as over the years they have developed into an additional entertainment space.
-Watermark Kitchens provide bespoke designs specific to your needs and carry out everything from the initial consultation through to the design installation and aftercare.
+Watermark Kitchens provides bespoke designs specific to your needs and carry out everything from the initial consultation through to the design installation and aftercare.
 Watermark are specialists in their field and are used by many architects and interior designers for over 20 years.